D4nch3n/Cyber-Competitions/DawgCTF/TikTok/README.md

 1. Abuse an interaction with `open()` opening directories and `strtok()` null terminating delimiters to set a song's file descriptor to 0.
 2. Abuse an integer underflow to have the program read in way more than what was allocated, resulting in a heap overfow.
 3. Use the heap overflow to poison multiple tcache bins at once to get multiple arbitrary `malloc()`s, as well as increasing the `mchunk_size` header of small chunks so that they overlap
-4. Use the poisoned tcache to clobber the .bss section, and make the `song->authorptr` and `song->songptr` pointers point to the `atoi()` entry in the GOT table to get a leak.
+4. Use the poisoned tcache to clobber the .bss section, and make the `song->albumptr` and `song->songptr` pointers point to the `atoi()` entry in the GOT table to get a leak.
 5. Have the clobber also overwrite many other song's `song->filedesc` pointers so that we can write even more data
 6. Use the overlapped heap chunks to do a second tcache poisoning attack, to get `malloc()` to return a pointer to `__free_hook()`
 7. Overwrite `__free_hook()` with an one gadget address, and free a song to get a shell